marcomaisel/Gulp-Boilerplate/README.md

 # Gulp Frontend Boilerplate

-Easy to use Frontend Boilerplate for faster starting a new web project.
+Easy to use Frontend Boilerplate for building web applications.

 ## Features